 Support and visits to NRLs are done on ad-hoc basis upon request.

-These activities refer in particular to Commission Regulation (EC) No 1881/2006 as amended by Commission Regulation (EU) No 835/2011, Commission Regulation (EU) No 1327/2014 and Commission Regulation (EU) 2015/1125 setting maximum levels of benzo[a]pyrene (BaP) and the sum of benzo[a]pyrene, benz[a]anthracene, benzo[b]fluoranthene and chrysene in various types of food, to Commission Regulation (EC) No 333/2007 as amended by Commission Regulation (EU) No 836/2011 laying down the methods of sampling and analysis for the official control of the levels of BaP in foodstuffs.
+These activities refer in particular to Commission Regulation (EC) No 1881/2006 in its latest amendment by Commission Regulation (EU) No 2015/1933 setting maximum levels of benzo[a]pyrene (BaP) and the sum of benzo[a]pyrene, benz[a]anthracene, benzo[b]fluoranthene and chrysene in various types of food as well as of 3-MCPD in soy sauce and hydrolised vegetable protein, to Commission Regulation (EC) No 333/2007 as amended by Commission Regulation (EU) No 836/2011 laying down the methods of sampling and analysis for the official control of the levels of BaP in foodstuffs.
 To achieve these goals, the EURL works in close collaboration with national reference laboratories (NRLs).